Pillars of Eternity II: Deadfire: Plot

 Deadfire is a direct sequel to Pillars of Eternity, taking place in the world of Eora.
 As with the first game, the player assumes the role of a "Watcher", a character with the ability to look into other people's souls and read their memories, as well as the ones of their past lives.

 The story begins five years after the events of the first game.
 Eothas, the god of light and rebirth who was believed dead, awakens under the player's stronghold Caed Nua from the first game.
 Eothas' awakening is extremely violent, and he destroys Caed Nua, while he drains the souls of the people in the surrounding area.
-The Watcher similarly has a piece of his soul torn out during the attack, but manages to barely cling to life.
-In this near-dead state, he is contacted by Berath, the god of death, who offers to restore his soul in exchange for agreeing to become Berath's herald and take on the task of pursuing Eothas to discover what he is planning.
-The hunt for Eothas takes the Watcher (and his crew) via ship to the Deadfire Archipelago, where they must try to seek out answers—answers which could throw mortals and the gods themselves into chaos.
+The Watcher similarly has a piece of their soul torn out during the attack, but manages to barely cling to life.
+In this near-dead state, they are contacted by Berath, the god of death, who offers to restore their soul in exchange for agreeing to become Berath's herald and take on the task of pursuing Eothas to discover what he is planning.
+The hunt for Eothas takes the Watcher (and their crew) via ship to the Deadfire Archipelago, where they must try to seek out answers—answers which could throw mortals and the gods themselves into chaos.
 The player's actions and decisions in the first game influence certain storyline elements of Deadfire.